-• Funding based on legislative obligations - projects contributing to the fulfilment of country's obligations under the EU and national legislation will be financed as a matter of priority.
+• Funding based on legislative obligations - projects contributing to the fulfilment

-- Sustainable development the project to be financed will contribute to achieving the objectives regarding resource efficiency and improving the state of the environment and public health, namely reducing the share of respiratory diseases.
-The implementation of the measures envisaged under Priority Axis 5 will contribute to climate change mitigation. - Sustainability of the investments in order to ensure the effectiveness and sustainability of the OPE interventions, provisions ensuring the long-term impact and the sustainability of the investments in field of air quality will be laid down for the selection of operations. - Integrity of the investments the implementation of activities aimed at both the effectiveness of the interventions and the integrity of the investments will be financed including an integration of the measures, addressing pollution from domestic heating and measures addressing pollution from public transport in the scope of one project. - Resource and energy efficiency projects that contribute to achieving resource efficiency and to improve the environment by promoting technological solutions that require less investment and operating costs will be financed as a matter of priority; ecodesign efficiency and emissions standards for 2020, where exist will also be taken into consideration in project selection. - Combating climate change, adaptation, disasters resilience in project financing, where applicable, will be aimed at reducing greenhouse gas emissions, adaptation to climate change and construction of disaster-resilient infrastructure.
+• Sustainable development - the project to be financed will contribute to achieving the objectives regarding resource efficiency and improving the state of the environment and public health, namely reducing the share of respiratory diseases.
+The implementation of the measures envisaged under Priority Axis 5 will contribute to climate change mitigation.

+• Sustainability of the investments - in order to ensure the effectiveness and sustainability of the OPE interventions, provisions ensuring the long-term impact and the sustainability of the investments in field of air quality will be laid down for the selection of operations.

+• Integrity of the investments - the implementation of activities aimed at both the effectiveness of the interventions and the integrity of the investments will be financed including an integration of the measures, addressing pollution from domestic heating and measures addressing pollution from public transport in the scope of one project.

+• Resource and energy efficiency - projects that contribute to achieving resource efficiency and to improve the environment by promoting technological solutions that require less investment and operating costs will be financed as a matter of priority; ecodesign efficiency and emissions standards for 2020, where exist will also be taken into consideration in project selection.

+• Combating climate change, adaptation, disasters resilience - in project financing, where applicable, will be aimed at reducing greenhouse gas emissions, adaptation to climate change and construction of disaster-resilient infrastructure.

-Investment <2A.20.3.1 type="S" input="S"> priority Investment Priority c (iv) to TO 6 (CF): Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures Planned use of <2A.2.3.2 type="C" input="M"> financial instruments In the case of update of the ex-ante assessment for implementation of financial instruments under OPE 2014-2020 may be established the possibility of applying the financial instruments under the priority axis.
+Investment <2A.20.3.1 type="S" input="S"> priority Investment Priority c (iv) to TO 6 (CF): Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures Planned use of financial instruments In the case of update of the ex-ante assessment for implementation of financial instruments under OPE 2014-2020 may be established the possibility of applying the financial instruments under the priority axis.
 The specific funding mechanism, the type and the amount of financial instruments and the grant are defined on the results of the ex-ante assessment for implementation of financial instruments under Article 37(2) of Regulation (EU) No1303/2013 and the decisions on national level. <2A.2.3.3 type="S" ma. xlength="7000" input="M">

-Investment priority <2A.20.4.1 type="S" input="S"> Investment Priority c (iv) to TO 6 (CF): Taking action to improve the urban environment, to revitalize cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures <2A.2.4.2 type="S" mo axlength="3500" input="M">
+Investment priority <2A.20.4.1 type="S" input="S"> Investment Priority c (iv) to TO 6 (CF): Taking action to improve the urban environment, to revitalize cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures <2A.2.4.2 type="S" maxlength="3500" input="M"> NOT PLANNED NOT PLANNED